alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 Contact your usual desk officer or email <ACP-ELC@mod.uk> if you have a question about MOD form 680 applications.

-[Question for SME: does the requirement to complete MOD form 680 apply here?]

 ## Contact the Export Control Organisation (ECO)

 ECO helpline <br>